-Dynabook Portege X30L-G is the sub-2-pound laptop you weren't expecting
+Dynabook Portégé X30L-G is the sub-2-pound laptop you weren't expecting

 -

-reading•Dynabook Portege X30L-G is the sub-2-pound laptop you weren't expecting
+reading•Dynabook Portégé X30L-G is the sub-2-pound laptop you weren't expecting

 -